stcorp/harp/doc/dataformats.rst

 In order for a product to be compliant with the HARP data format conventions it will need to have the ``HARP-1.0`` value in the ``Conventions`` global attribute and follow the restrictions described in this section.

+Note that the representation of HARP data in memory by the HARP software may differ from the file format described here (although there should always be a straightforward mapping between the two).
+Check the documentation for the HARP software interfaces for a description of the differences.

 File naming
 ~~~~~~~~~~~
 HARP puts no restrictions on the filename.